truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/TFTP-HPAApp.md

 - scaletftp
 ---

-The new **TFTP Sever** application provides Trivial File Transfer Protocol (TFTP) server functions.
+The new **TFTP Server** application provides Trivial File Transfer Protocol (TFTP) server functions.
-The TFTP Sever application is a lightweight TFTP-server container TrueNAS SCALE.
+The TFTP Server application is a lightweight TFTP-server container TrueNAS SCALE.
 It is not intended for use as a standalone container.

 The app runs as root and drops privileges to the tftp (9069) user for the TFTP service.
-Every appliation start launches a container with root privileges.
+Every application start launches a container with root privileges.
 This checks the parent directory permissions and ownership.
 If it finds a mismatch, the container applies the correct permissions to the TFTP directories.
 If **Allow Create** is selected, the container also checks and chmods TFTP directories to 757 or to 555 if not checked.